 - Nemean lion, who had impenetrable skin

-- Orthrus, two-headed dog who lived with giants
+- Orthrus, a two-headed dog who lived with giants

 - Ladon, a serpent-like dragon

-- Lernaean hydra, which had multiple heads that would multiply if anyone dare cut one off
+- Lernaean hydra, which had multiple heads that would multiply if anyone dared cut one off

 - Caucasian Eagle that ate the liver of Prometheus every day

-Typhon is known for his numerous fights with Zeus and destroying cities.
-All the Olympic gods were frightened of him and would turn into their animal form, all except Athena, Zeus, and Dionysius.
-Zeus was defeated by Typhon, despite sending thousands of thunderbolts at the beast.
+Typhon is known for his numerous fights with Zeus and for destroying cities.
+All the Olympic gods were frightened of him and would turn into their animal forms, except Athena, Zeus, and Dionysius.
+Despite sending thousands of thunderbolts at the beast, Zeus was defeated by Typhon.
 Typhon dragged Zeus into a cave and removed his tendons so he could never escape, and Typhon could torture him forever.
-Hermes and Pan rescued him, popped his muscles in place, and Zeus's immortality healed him.
+Hermes and Pan rescued him popped his muscles in place, and Zeus's immortality healed him.

-Zeus eventually defeated him, throwing him into Tartarus, yes, the bottomless pit that was also his father.
+Zeus eventually defeated him, throwing him into Tartarus, the bottomless pit that was also his father.
 He then moved Mount Etna over the hole to trap Typhon forever.
-Legend has it that Typhon is the cause of all hurricane eruptions and earthquakes.
+Legend believes that Typhon is the cause of all hurricane eruptions and earthquakes.

-Other names he is known by are Typhoeus, Typhaon, Typhos, and Typho.
+He is known by Typhoeus, Typhaon, Typhos, and Typho.

-Python, also known as Pytho, was a medieval dragon that lived in the center of the earth from his mother, Gaia.
-Hera created Python after she learned that the goddess Leto was pregnant by Zeus with two gods Apollo and Artemis.
+Python, also known as Pytho, was a medieval dragon who lived in the earth's center from his mother, Gaia.
+Hera created Python after she learned that the goddess Leto was pregnant by Zeus with two gods, Apollo and Artemis.
 Hera hoped that Python would be able to prevent the birth of the twin gods and sent him to defeat Leto.

 Like Python, he crossed paths with Hercules.
-Hercules was given the task by Tiryns to steal one of the golden apples that Ladon guarded.
+Tiryns gave Hercules the task to steal one of the golden apples that Ladon guarded.
 Hercules succeeded in this task, killing Ladon and stealing a golden apple.

 © 2019 Angela Michelle Schultz